Lalu Prasad Yadav

-Lalu Prasad Yadav (born 11 June 1948) is an Indian politician and president of the Rashtriya Janata Dal (RJD).
-He is a former Chief Minister of Bihar (1990-1997), a former Railway Minister of India (2004-2009), and a former Member of Parliament (MP) of the Lok Sabha.
+Lalu Prasad Yadav (born 11 June 1948) is an Indian politician who served as the chief minister of Bihar from 1990 to 1997 and as the union minister for Railways from 2004 to 2009.
+He is the founder and president of the Rashtriya Janata Dal (RJD) a prominent political party in Bihar.
+He is also a former member of Parliament (MP) of the Lok Sabha and Rajya Sabha.

+His political rise in the 1990s marked a significant shift in Bihar's social and political landscape.

-He entered politics at Patna University as a student leader and in 1977 at the age of 29, was elected as the youngest member of the Lok Sabha for the Janata Party.
-He became the Chief Minister of Bihar in 1990.
-His party came to power in 2015 Bihar Legislative Assembly election in partnership with Nitish Kumar of JD(U).
-This coalition ended when Nitish resigned and RJD was ousted, becoming the opposition party.
-In 2020 Bihar Legislative Assembly election, RJD remained the single largest party in Bihar, and along with JDU is in power, currently heading the government.
-Lalu Yadav was convicted in the controversial Fodder Scam, and was serving a term until 17 April 2021, when he was granted bail from the High Court.
+He entered politics at Patna University as a student leader and, in 1977, was elected as one of the youngest members of the Lok Sabha for the Bharatiya Lok Dal of the Janata Alliance.
+He became the chief minister of Bihar in 1990.
+His party came to power in the 2015 Bihar Legislative Assembly election in coalition with Nitish Kumar of JD(U).
+The coalition ended when Nitish resigned and the RJD was ousted, becoming the opposition party.

+In the 2020 Bihar Legislative Assembly election, the RJD remained the single largest party in Bihar, and along with JD(U) in power after JD(U) rejoined MGB in 2022, headed the government until JD(U) returned to NDA.

+Lalu was convicted in the Fodder Scam, and was serving a term until 17 April 2021, when he was granted bail from the High Court.
+He is disqualified from Office under the Section 8(3) of the Representation of the People Act till 6 years after release.

-Early life & Education
+Early life and education

-Lalu Prasad, second of his parents six sons, was born in Phulwariya village (on Gopalganj-Kushinagar highway NH-27) in Gopalganj district of Bihar to Kundan Ray and Marachhiya Devi, and attended a local middle school before moving to Patna with his elder brother.
+Lalu Prasad Yadav, the fifth of six sons born to Kundan Rai and Marachhiya Devi, was born on 11 June 1948, in Phulwaria village, situated along the Gopalganj-Kushinagar highway (NH-27) in Gopalganj district of Bihar.
+He started his education at a local middle school before moving to Patna with his older brother, Mukund Rai, who enrolled him in an upper primary school in Sheikhpura.
+After finishing his primary education there, he was enrolled in the Government Middle School located on the Bihar Military Police (BMP) campus, which was next to their quarters at the veterinary college campus.

-After completing Bachelor of Laws and a M.A. in Political Science from B. N. College of Patna University, he worked as clerk in Bihar Veterinary College at Patna where his elder brother was also a peon.
-Lalu Prasad belongs to Yadav agricultural caste.
-He turned down Patna University's Honorary Doctorate in 2004.
+Siblings

+The list of siblings is in order of age.